Smith Media

 Smith Television became Smith Media, LLC in 2004 at the death of Bob Smith, head of the family run organization.
 The family decided to re-capitalize their stations and sold the stations to Boston Ventures, which created Smith Media.
 The similarities in names have created much confusion.

 During the early 2010s, Smith Media sold off its stations; on October 1, 2013, Smith Media reached a deal to sell its last remaining station, WKTV in Utica, New York, to Heartland Media, a company owned by former Gray Television executive Bob Prather, pending FCC approval.
 The sale was completed on March 20, 2014.

-Formerly-owned Stations
+Former stations

 Stations are arranged alphabetically by state and by city of license.